-This Key lime tart is made up of just 3 ingredients (plus the graham cracker crust) and is the traditional key lime pie recipe from Key West.
-This Key lime tart is one of my favorite desserts and I love sitting down to a slice with a nice warm cup of coffee.
+This Key lime tart is made up of just 3 ingredients (plus the graham cracker crust) and is the traditional key lime pie recipe from Key West but with a twist.
+This tart is one of my favorite desserts and I love sitting down to a slice with a nice warm cup of coffee.

 Key Lime Tart vs Key Lime Pie

-When making this Key lime Tart, the filling should not be too high in the pan because you want the right amount of crust and filling in each bite.
+When making this, the filling should not be too high in the pan because you want the right amount of crust and filling in each bite.
 I recommend that the filling not be thicker than about ¾ inch.

 - Graham Cracker Crust (Graham crackers, sugar, salt, and butter) or a store-bought graham cracker crust.

-The first thing you want to do is make your graham cracker crust.
-You can also use store-bought crust if you decide to make and Key Lime pie instead of a tart.
+- Make your graham cracker crust: You can also substitute store-bought crust if you decide to make a Key Lime pie instead of a tart.

-Once it is done baking and has cooled, the Key lime tart will need time to chill in the fridge so make sure to plan for that!
+- Chill: Once it is done baking and has cooled, the Key lime tart will need time to chill in the fridge so make sure to plan for that!
+When ready to eat, take. off the tart pan removable bottom and plate.

 Recipe Tips

 - Making Sure To Use Real Key Lime Juice: When gathering ingredients for this Key lime tart, you will want to make sure you are using real Key Lime juice and not lime juice.
-Key limes are not the same as limes.
-Key limes are lighter in color and more tart than regular limes.
-If you cannot find Key limes in the grocery store (they are usually out in the Spring and Summer) then you can find bottled Key Lime juice online.
+The flavor is more tart.

 - Making this Ahead of Time: This Key lime tart can (and should) be made ahead of time for up to 2 days.
-The recipe calls for it to firm up in the refrigerator for a few hours so it should be made a little ahead of time.
 It will be just fine in the fridge for up to 2-3 days.
-After that, the graham cracker crust will not be as crisp.

 How to serve